-The executor is someone named in a will as taking legal responsibility for carrying out the instructions left by the deceased regarding their estate.
+An executor is someone named in a will who is legally responsible for handling the deceased's estate.
+Your estate encompasses all your belongings, finances, property, and possessions.
 If there's no will, or those named are unwilling or unable to fulfil the executor role, a court may appoint an administrator in their place.

 Most people choose immediate family members as their executors, with spouses, civil partners and children being most commonly appointed.

 Anyone over 18 can be an executor, and there’s no rule against people who are among the beneficiaries of your will also being your executor – though it’s worth remembering that an executor can’t be one of the official witnesses to your will.

 It can be helpful to appoint an executor with professional, specialist knowledge.
 It’s worth bearing in mind that, in England and Wales, the executor can be personally (and financially) liable for any mistakes made.
 Some people appoint a solicitor as an executor for this reason.
 A solicitor will either charge a fixed fee, an hourly rate or a percentage of the estate.
 In any case, their cost should be borne by the estate.

 Alternatively, a court could appoint a replacement administrator if your chosen executor backs out.
 And, if you don’t know anyone willing to take on the role of your executor, there’s a government official called a Public Trustee who will carry out the duty as a last resort.

 Some people choose more than one executor so that the responsibilities are shared.
 It can be a good idea to select more than one executor, just in case one executor passes away, or seeks a renunciation of their executor role.
 Up to four can act at a time, though having that many executors could cause confusion.